 There are five discussion assignments in this course.
-Some discussion threads might focus on a current event in American politics, while other discussions will examine the structure of the federal government.
-The purpose of the discussions is for students to demonstrate their knowledge of course material and engage with other students on important topics in American politics.
+Some discussion threads will be based on a current event in Texas politics, while other discussions will examine the structure of Texas government.
+The purpose of the discussions is for students to demonstrate their knowledge of course material and engage with other students on important topics in Texas politics.

 For each discussion, you will be required to make an initial post in which you answer the question(s) posed in the prompt.
 After you make your initial post, you must read the posts from your fellow classmates and make two additional posts in response to posts from other students.
-While I do accept late discussion assignments, there is a late penalty.
-Each discussion assignment will have detailed instructions.
+I will accept late discussion assignments, but there will be a 10-point deduction for every day that it is late.